fisher-alice/johnny-five-wiki/Board.md

 - **exit** This event is emitted synchronously on `SIGINT`.
 Use this handler to do any necessary cleanup before your program is "disconnected" from the board.

+- **close** This event is emmit when the device does not respond.
+This handle can be used to detect if board gets disconnected.

 - **info** This event will emit for `board.info(class, message [, ...])`
   ```js
   board.on("info", function(event) {